mcsmithers/Cipher/README.md

-"# Cipher"
+# Cipher

 ### Summary
-This is a simple Python application that will unscamble a cipher text.
+This is a simple Python application that will unscramble a cipher text.

 ### Requirements
 You will need Python 3 on your system which can be found [here](python.org).
 Make sure you are using Python 3 instead of 2 since the syntax differs enough to make a difference here.